atgreen/trivial-system-loader/README.md

 then [quicklisp](https://quicklisp.org), then plain `asdf:load-system`.

-`trivial-system-loader` was written by Anthony Green and is distributed under the terms of the MIT license.
+`trivial-system-loader` was written by Anthony Green and Michał "phoe" Herda, and is distributed under the terms of the MIT license.
 See the `trivial-system-loader` source files for details.